Ideas for Thanksgiving Fun

 Thanksgiving can get busy, sometimes even chaotic, with guests, recipes, and activities.
 However, it’s all about spending time together, having fun, and reflecting on gratefulness.
 At times, though, there is downtime sprinkled throughout the rush of the holidays, and these activities are perfect for those moments!
 Whether you want to enjoy these in the days leading up to Thanksgiving, on Thanksgiving day itself while waiting for dishes to bake, or after the feast once stomachs have rested, you’re bound to find an activity here for your family to enjoy!

 • Play Turkey Bowling!
 This activity is too cute!
 It’s definitely a must for families with smaller kids.
-This would be helpful to help them enjoy Thanksgiving and keep them occupied while the kitchen is filled with hot pans and sharp knives.
+This would be helpful to help them enjoy Thanksgiving and keep them occupied.
+Color, cut out, use a wiffle ball or other lightweight ball to play.

 • Play Thanksgiving Charades.
 Charades is a classic holiday game when the family is gathered together.
 However, have you played Thanksgiving Charades?!
 This twist on the classic game will make it even more fun.